rupl/chrisruppel.com/blog/_posts/2017-05-31-arduino-humdity-temperature-lcd.md

 We attempted to use the degrees symbol for the temperature, but the display output other characters instead.
 The symbol does happen to be in the display's character set, but it's good to be aware that the display doesn't contain all the modern conveniences that make text so easy to render on a word processor or web page.

-We noticed when the readings dropped to single digits that the last character in the display seemed to br printed twice.
-That's not quite right; the real issue is that when the shorter string is printed, it doesn't automatically overwrite the previous string.
+We noticed when the readings dropped to single digits that the last character in the display seemed to be printed twice.
+But they aren't, the real issue is that when the shorter string is printed, it doesn't automatically overwrite the previous string.
 Adding a `lcd.clear()` caused a small but noticeable blink in the display, so I opted to pad the output with spaces in the case that the readings change from double to single digit.
 This solves the visual glitch while maintaining persistence for the static labels on the display.

 ## Reading results